-This past year has been an extremely challenging one and I know for sure how much you have struggled and grown.
+This past year has been another extremely challenging one and I know for sure how much you have struggled and grown.
+This camp is meant to be a time away from the struggle and a time to grow in different ways than maybe you thought were possible.